Slip and Fall Accident Attorney

 - Sometimes a property owner can escape responsibility by asserting an “open and obvious doctrine” defense.
 This defense is based on whether the existence of the hazard was openly visible and seen by the victim before the fall.

 Generally the law does not require a property owner to remove ice or snow that accumulates outside the building as a result of weather.
-But if an unnatural accumulation of ice or snow occurs, than the owner can be liable.
+But if an unnatural accumulation of ice or snow occurs, then the owner can be liable.
 And if a snow removal service is employed, the owner can be held liable if negligence can be proved.
 So many issues are involved with a slip and fall on an icy walkway that an attorney should be hired to review the facts.

 “There is no precise formula that can be used to determine when the property owner is responsible if you slip or trip,” says Cochran.
 “Each case turns on whether the property owner acted carefully so that slipping was unlikely to happen and whether you were careless in not seeing or avoiding the condition that caused your fall.
 That’s why you must seek the advice of an attorney who can make that determination for you.”

-A Guest or Intruder?
+A guest or intruder?

 Another important issue in a Slip & Fall case is whether the victim was “invited” by the property owner to enter the premises.
 A business customer is understood to be invited by the owner and therefore must be given a high duty of care.
 The landowner must inspect his business site for defects periodically to identify and eliminate any risks to customers.